Mexican Food Primer

 Mexican food is much more than burritos, tacos, and rice and beans.
 Traditional recipes reach far beyond these stereotypical dishes, varying by region as a result of the climate, geography, local ingredients, and cultural differences among the inhabitants.

 Yucatán Peninsula.
-Characterized by its Mayan heritage, the Yucatán Peninsula has a strong European influence due to its connection with the continent and its geographical distance from Mexico City.
+The cuisine of the Yucatán Peninsula has both strong European and Mayan influences.
 Specialties of the region include cochinita pibil (seasoned pork colored with annatto seed and wrapped in banana leaves), turkey with black stuffing, and papadzules (tortillas filled with hard-boiled eggs and topped with a pumpkin seed sauce).
 Unique to Yucatán's cooking is the earthen pit oven where meats are slowly cooked with recado negro or chilmole (a blend of dried chiles that are set aflame and ground with spices to create a paste).

 North Mexico.
 Known for having the best meat in the country, North Mexico has contributed flavorful carne asadas (char-grilled meats) like arrachera (flank steak), commonly served with black beans and rice.
 Peaches, apples, and pecans are cultivated in the north, and the rich red soil of Zacatecas is excellent for growing chiles.